How to Transfer an Amazon FBA Account Correctly

 - Locate the “Super Admin” user in Seller Central user permissions.

-- Explain the purchase and provide proof (signed business acquisition agreement, ownership transfer, etc).
+- Explain the purchase and provide proof (signed business acquisition agreement, ownership transfer, and other requirements).

 - Be prepared for Amazon to verify your claim through additional documents like licenses.